fcrepo-exts/fcrepo-webapp-plus/README.md

 mvn install -P webac
 ```

+There is also a [Quick Start with WebAC guide](https://wiki.duraspace.org/display/FEDORA4x/Quick+Start+with+WebAC) on the Fedora 4 wiki that guides you through the basic steps of creating and updating WebAC access control lists, and protecting resources with those ACLs.

 ## XACML-based Access Control
 An alternative maven build profile, these configuration files are found in src/xacml.